zxhycxq/reactjs-zh/Docs/higher-order-components.md

 ### Static Methods Must Be Copied Over

-Sometimes it's useful to define a static method on a React component.
-For example, Relay containers expose a static method `getFragment` to facilitate the composition of GraphQL fragments.
+Sometimes it's useful to define a static method on a React component. 例如：, Relay containers expose a static method `getFragment` to facilitate the composition of GraphQL fragments.

 When you apply an HOC to a component, though, the original component is wrapped with a container component.
 That means the new component does not have any of the static methods of the original component.